gramineproject/graphene/Documentation/tutorials/tensorflow-serving-cluster/index.rst

 Please make sure that SGX is already enabled in your platform.

-As model downloading is the same step as mentioned above, so let’s start from creating new docker image.
+Downloading the model was already described in the previous section, so let's start with creating a new Docker image.

-We use ``build_graphene_tf_serving.sh`` to create docker image with Graphene.
+We use ``build_graphene_tf_serving.sh`` to create Docker image with Graphene.

 First, we want to highlight some options:

-In ``tensorflow_model_server.manifest.noattestation.template``, the manifest keys starting with ``sgx.`` are SGX-specific syntax;these entries are ignored if Graphene runs in non-SGX mode.
+In ``tensorflow_model_server.manifest.noattestation.template``, the manifest keys starting with ``sgx.`` are SGX-specific syntax; these entries are ignored if Graphene runs in non-SGX mode.

 Below, we will highlight some of the SGX-specific manifest and TensorFlow Serving options in the template.
-SGX syntax is fully described `here <https://graphene.readthedocs.io/en/latest/manifest-syntax.html?highlight=manifest#sgx-syntax>`__.
 Please refer to `this <https://graphene.readthedocs.io/en/latest/manifest-syntax.html>`__ for further details about the syntax of Graphene manifests.